bldl/emplace-spidermonkey/README.md

   8. Return e.[[Value]].
 ```

-An html version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/initial-emplace-spec/Map.prototype.emplace.html" target="_blank">here.</a>
+An HTML version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/initial-emplace-spec/Map.prototype.emplace.html" target="_blank">here</a>.

-The ECMAScript 262 specification text can look intimidating at first glance.
-Before starting the implementation, try to get a rough understanding of what each line in the spec means.
-Write pseudocode, sentences or a combination.
+The ECMA-262 Specification text can look intimidating at first glance.
+Before starting the implementation, try to get a rough understanding of what each line in the specification means.
+Write pseudocode, natural language sentences or a combination of them, for yourself to understand what is actually going on.
 The aim is to develop a clear understanding of the functionality we want to achieve.

 **Key Points to Focus On:**